codrinleonte96/MailContainerTest/README.md

 There are no additional constraints, use the packages and approach you feel appropriate, aim to spend no more than 2 hours.
 Please update the readme with specific comments on any areas that are unfinished and what you would cover given more time.

+Comments from Codrin Leonte:
+- nice kata a nice exercise
+- Used the Strategy Pattern for the logic that retrieves the Container type and the Validation logic.
+That will allow us to easily add more containers types/validators
+- Added abstraction where I could in order to get the code mockable and easily testable
+- Already extended a bit the time I should have allocated to this in order to get some tests running, but given more time:
+	- I would have added more tests coverage, expecially to not so happy paths
+	- Would have tested the Validators in separate Tests Classes